keesiemeijer/insert-content/README.md

 ### Inserted Content
 The inserted content will be wrapped in a HTML paragraph element `<p></p>` by default.
 * Use the `insert_element` [argument](https://github.com/keesiemeijer/insert-content#parameters) to wrap the inserted content in any other block-level HTML element.
+Change the element to `div` if you want to insert content containing block-level HTML tags.

 ## Usage
 Include the `insert-content.php` file in your project to make use of the `insert_content()` function.